F-Clement/BOCHERestaurant/README.md

 - Pylint

+The long lines of code generation pylint errors especially in the settings.py file where allowed for readability reasons.

 Pylint for views.py
 <img src="static/reservation/images/pylint.png">

-### Note:

-The long lines of code generation pylint errors especially in the settings.py file where allowed for readability reasons.

 ## Deployment